How to respond to negative reviews on Glassdoor is becoming an imperative for many startups and emerging growth tech companies.

 Counter with positives

-A related tactic to showing empathy, stressing the positive shows the world that you are focused on delivering a great employee experience.
+Stressing the positive shows the world that you are focused on delivering a great employee experience.
 Here’s a chance for you to invoke your company’s values to reassure the reviewer of your commitment to those key principles that are the glue holding your company together.
-Say for example that excellent customer experience is one of your core values.
-Relate that back to how your company relies upon the talent and motivation of its employees to deliver exceptional results.

 Another positive to invoke is the experience of a majority of employees who have gained incredible opportunities and experience at your company.
 Mention that as a company you do care about every employee experience.
 Also state that you rely upon a variety of feedback loops like surveys and one-on-one employee interviews in order to improve the experience.
 In other words, show you care and tell them how you are going about accomplishing that.